WeSplit-io/WeSplit/docs/guides/SPEND_INTEGRATION/INTERNAL/EXTERNAL_WEB_APP_INTEGRATION.md

 **If user doesn't exist:**

-**Scenario A: Wallet address provided**
+**Scenario A: Wallet address provided (External Wallet)**
 - ✅ Create new user with provided wallet
 - ✅ Set `wallet_type` to 'external'
 - ✅ Set `wallet_status` to 'healthy'
 - ✅ Set `hasCompletedOnboarding` to false
+- ⚠️ **Note**: This is an external wallet (e.g., from "spend").
+WeSplit wallet will be created when user opens app.

 **Scenario B: No wallet address provided**
 - ✅ Create new user without wallet
 - ✅ Set `wallet_type` to 'app-generated'
 - ✅ Set `wallet_status` to 'no_wallet'
-- ✅ Wallet will be created when user first uses the app
+- ⚠️ **Important**: WeSplit wallet will be created when user first opens the app
 - ✅ Set `hasCompletedOnboarding` to false
+- ✅ Split can still be created (works with empty wallet address)

 **Implementation:**
 ```javascript